Contraz/pyrocket/README.rst

     # Enter the draw loop
     rocket.start()
     while True:
         # Update inner states.
-The controller is manly involved in that.
+The controller is mainly involved in that.
         rocket.update()

-        # Get the cube rotation value at the current time
+        # Get the cube rotation value at the current time (when update() was last called)
         cube_rot = rocket.value("cube:rotation")

         # Get the cube size by accessing the track directly (using seconds)